gab-language/site/content/blog/build.md

         //   One determines if the module *exists* at the given path
         //     Since these resources check against the user's filesystem, that callback just determines if the file exists.
         //   The other *loads* the module at the given path.
-        //     There are two implementations for this function, depending on whether or not the file is a Gab source file or a native module.
+        //     There are two implementations for this function, depending on whether or not the file is a gab source file or a native module.
           .resources =
               (struct gab_resource[]){
                   {"mod/", GAB_DYNLIB_FILEENDING, gab_use_dynlib, file_exister},